Choosing your award

 Action for Equality Podcast

-Candidates may also wish to listen to some of Dr Tina Sikka's podcast series with current scholars and eminent minority-ethnic academics in the Social Science
+Candidates may also wish to listen to some of Dr Tina Sikka's podcast series with current scholars and eminent minority-ethnic academics in the Social Sciences.

 Listen here